Occupational Therapy is a client-centred health profession that promotes health and wellbeing through daily occupations.

 - Our Occupational Therapy department sees adults and children.

-If your child is preschool-aged and has delays in multiple areas of their development, you may be referred to a more appropriate service in the community.
+If your child is under the age of 7 and has delays in multiple areas of their development, you may be referred to a more appropriate service in the community.

 Refer a patient